Towards a Localised S-Matrix Theory: Summary and Future Directions

 \subsection{Acknowledgements}

-We wish to thank Cumrun Vafa and Vassilis Spanos for remarks and useful comments at the {\em XXIX International Conference on Supersymmetry and Unification of Fundamental Inter\-actions} (SUSY~2022, 27~June~--~2~July~2022, University of Ioannina, Greece), where part of this work was first presented.
-We also thank Bohdan Grzadkowski and Michal Iglicki for clarifying discussions with regards to~\cite{Grzadkowski:2021kgi}.
+We wish to thank Cumrun Vafa and Vassilis Spanos for remarks and useful comments at the \emph{XXIX International Conference on Supersymmetry and Unification of Fundamental Inter actions} (SUSY~2022, 27~June~--~2~July~2022, University of Ioannina, Greece), where part of this work was first presented.
+We also thank Bohdan Grzadkowski and Michal Iglicki for clarifying discussions with regards to~\cite{Grzadkowski:2021kgi}, as well as Stefan Söldner-Rembold and Anyssa Navrer-Agasson for discussions concerning the SBN programme at Fermilab.
 The work of AP and DK is supported in part by the Lancaster-Manchester-Sheffield Consortium for Fundamental Physics, under STFC Research Grant ST/T001038/1.